-System Overview Childcare leave Can be taken until the day the child turns two years old.
-Childcare support Available until March 31 of the year in which the child completes sixth grade.
-In addition to shorter working hours, includes exemption from overtime and late-night work.
-Childbirth leave for male employees Male employees can take up to five days of paid leave when their wife gives birth.
-Flextime system Normal working hours are determined not on a daily basis but on a monthly basis.
-Child-rearing flextime system Up to March 31 of the year in which the child completes sixth grade, core time can be adjusted in line with child-rearing circumstances.
-Provision of support funds for childbirth and childcare Provision of ¥200,000 at the birth of each of the first and second children.
-Provision of ¥3,000,000 at the birth of each of the third and subsequent children.
-(Acquisition of childcare leave for one continuous week or more is a requirement for the receipt of this support.)
-Lifestyle-support system Introducing a lifestyle-support system with the objective of establishing supportive environments for employees in a variety of household circumstances.
-Offering 30-day leave as well as shorter working hours / flextime, in accordance with the reason.
-Examples of reasons: (1) truant children, (2) infertility treatment, (3) family nursing or caregiving for spouses and 1st and 2nd degree relatives of employees, and (4) receiving outpatient care at medical facilities due to disease for the
+System Overview Childcare leave Can be taken until the day the child turr Childcare support Available until March 31 of the year in w hours, includes exemption from overtim Childbirth leave for male employees Male employees can take up to five days Flextime system Normal working hours are determined Child-rearing flextime system Up to March 31 of the year in which the rearing circumstances.
+Provision of support funds for childbirth and childcare Provision of ¥200,000 at the birth of eac Provision of ¥3,000,000 at the birth of eac (Acquisition of childcare leave for one co Lifestyle-support system Introducing a lifestyle-support system w a variety of household circumstances.
+Offering 30-day leave as well as shorter Examples of reasons: (1) truant children 1st and 2nd degree relatives of employed intervals.
+Moreover, as a mental health measure, we have implemented stress checks and established a system for personal consultations with industrial physicians.